Dominexis/Project-Run-2/README.md

 Do not use absolute coordinates (e.g. `/setblock 1 2 3 dirt`).
 Instead, use relative coordinates (e.g. `/setblock ~1 ~2 ~3 dirt`).
 This is so that plots can be moved with minimal headaches.

 # Checkpoints
 The core handles checkpoints automatically.
 There is one checkpoint per plot which is at the entrance of the plot (for plots with multiple entrances, the checkpoint is at the entrance that they came through).
 A player will be sent back to their previous checkpoint if they die, relog, or run `/trigger checkpoint`.
-You can have your own checkpoints within your plot by teleporting them, but changing their spawnpoint won't have an effect as the built-in checkpoint system uses teleports.
+You can have your own checkpoints within your plot by running `/function pr:player/checkpoint/mark` as the player.
+This will setup a temporary checkpoint which will last as long as the player is in your plot.
+If they leave your plot or relog, the temporary checkpoint will be reset.

 All entrances and exits on your plot must use the provided doorway templates, be aligned to the horizontal center of the walls, and be on one of the following Y values: 0, 16, 32, 48, 64.